Machine-Readable Specifications: The Single Source of Truth for AI-Augmented Hardware Design

 - Flag every discrepancy — these are either spec bugs, RTL bugs, or both.

 This step is painful but enormously valuable.
-Teams that have done it invariably discover long-standing bugs hiding in the gap between the spec and the implementation.
+It’s virtually guaranteed to yield discovery of long-standing bugs hiding in the gap between the spec and the implementation.

-Once the golden source is validated, stop editing the PDFs directly.
+Once the golden source is validated, stop editing the sources (PDF, Word, FrameMaker, etc.) directly.
 All changes start in the machine-readable source.
 Human-readable documents, interactive tools, and AI pipelines all consume from the same root.

 Interactive Specifications